MerlijnWajer/TInance/doc/financial.rst

 (final) ``reject.json`` files.** This can be done as follows:

     $ mt940/filter_reject.sh reject.json >> reject_hashes_store

+**TODO: Instructions below on the -R flag are to be deprecated in favour of filtering hashes earlier; with the mt940.py script rather than the import.py script.**

 After which the import tool can be told to read the ``reject_hashes_store`` file to discard any transactions that match one of the hashes found in there, with